Cruzaflo/leaflet-challenge/README.md

 # leaflet-challenge
+This repository containes the following files:

+index.html
+static/js/logic.js
+static/css/style.css

+The index.html file is the main webpage for the front end of this project.
+The logic.js file contains all the javascript used.
+The styl.css file contains some styles for the html.

 This project maps earthquake data from the past 7 days.
 The data is in geoJSON format and provided from the following link: